websecurify/node-vortex/README.md

 		...
 	}

-Now `node1` and `node2` will run in the namespace `my-config` and this will not interfare with other nodes that have similar names.
+Now `node1` and `node2` will run in the namespace `my-config` and this will not interfere with other nodes that have similar names.
 Namespaces can be used per node as well so you can get very creative.

 # VirtualBox Options

-The VirtualBox provider can be configured my supplying a "virtualbox" property at the top level of the manifest file or per-node.
+The VirtualBox provider can be configured by supplying a "virtualbox" property at the top level of the manifest file or per-node.
 The following options are accepted everywhere:

 * **vmId** - (string) the id or name of the virtual machine to be used as a base image
 * **vmUrl** - (string) if the vmId is not found the image will be downloaded from a url
-* **username** - (string) username for ssh
+* **username** - (string) username for ssh (defaults to vortex)
 * **password** - (string) password for ssh
 * **privateKey** - (string) path to public ssh key
 * **passphrase** - (string) passphrase for key

 # Amazon Options

-The Amazon provider can be configured my supplying a "amazon" property at the top level of the manifest file or per-node.
+The Amazon provider can be configured by supplying a "amazon" property at the top level of the manifest file or per-node.
 The following options are accepted everywhere:

 * **accessKeyId** - (string) your amazon access key id
 * **secretAccessKey** - (string) your amazon access key